 A photo posted by Nichole Patterson (@notyouraveragenati) on

 Absinthe bar A Côté is small and intimate, the perfect place to bring a date.
 Their cocktail menu was created to suit every taste and features absinthe from all around the world.
-No other place in Colorado can transport you to another decade quite like A Côté, and the food is great too.
+No other place in Colorado can transport you to another decade quite like A Côté, and the food is great too, making it one of the top bars in Denver.

 8. Scruffy Murphy’s